tpernatsch/foamForNuclearTPernatsch/Tutorials/README.md

 ## Regression test suite

-It is highly recommended to run the `Alltest` or `regressionTest` scripts when developing to make that GeN-Foam behave as expected.
+It is highly recommended to run the `Alltest` or `regressionTest` scripts when developing to make sure that GeN-Foam behaves as expected.
 This script runs all the tutorials contained in this folder, except `testing` and `toBeUpdated`.
 It is an extensive process that might require a day of calculation depending on the hardware.

 The results of the test are summarized in the [regressionResults.md](regressionResults.md) file.